roxey804/React/README.md

-### A simple app in React
+# A simple app in React

-##src - here is the majority of the JSX code for the various components, named by their main function.
+## /src - here is the majority of the JSX code for the various components, named by their main function.

-+BtnClick :
++ BtnClick :
-+ChangeText:
++ ChangeText:
-+EvenClick :
++ EvenClick :
-+Header:
++ Header:
-+MyForm :
++ MyForm :
-+ShowDiv:
++ ShowDiv:
-+ :
++

-#templates - this folder contains code templates for class and function-based components
+## /templates - this folder contains code templates for class and function-based components

 #Generic Create React App info: